Consolidation: Fewer, large companies dominate global value chains

 Over the last decade, mergers and acquisitions in the agro-food sector have increased both in terms of numbers and value.
 This process is far from over as witnessed by the most recent, announced, and planned mergers and acquisitions in the sector, which include a number of mega-mergers such as between Syngenta and ChemChina or Bayer and Monsanto.

 At the trading stage, mergers and acquisitions are driving the consolidation process as well.
 The precise extent of concentration is difficult to assess as trading companies are notoriously secretive.
-But as the table below demonstrates, estimates from different authors point to a limited group of firms who control large portions of the trade in individual commodities such as grains, coffee, tea or bananas.
+Estimates from different authors point to a limited group of firms who control large portions of the trade in individual commodities such as grains, coffee, tea, or bananas.

 In the vertical dimension i.e., across different stages of the value chain, multinational companies have gradually expanded their activities and their influence beyond individual stages.
 With few exceptions, today’s large trading houses are highly vertically integrated companies who have expanded into the processing and production of agricultural commodities to compensate for dwindling trade margins.

-Upstream, large-scale land acquisitions (mainly in the case of plantation crops) and contract-farming arrangements have allowed traders to seize new business opportunities, reduce risks, and expand their influence in, and control of, the production stage.
+Upstream, large-scale land acquisitions or long-term lease agreements (mainly in the case of plantation crops) as well as contract-farming arrangements have allowed traders to seize new business opportunities, reduce risks, and expand their influence in, and control of, the production stage.
 This is aptly illustrated by a quote from one of the leading coffee traders, Swiss-based Sucafina:

 «If we were content to stay at this size and we weren’t vertically integrated, we would eventually get acquired by someone. (…) The trade house of the future will be more vertically integrated, and a big part of that’s going to have to come from the farming side».